Masahiko-Ito/tools4vbs/README.md

 # tools4vbs

-tools4vbs is a collection of some useful script like UNIX's command for VBScript :)
+tools4vbs is a collection of some useful scripts like UNIX's command for VBScript :)